Pairings | Fish cakes

-A general idea has got about that Chardonnay is for chavs but as anyone who has a taste for top white burgundy or other premium new world Chardonnays will know it’s a spectacular food wine.
+Many people say they don't like chardonnay but as anyone who has a taste for top white burgundy or other premium new world chardonnays will know it’s a spectacular food wine.

-Just as with any other grape variety Sauvignon Blanc varies markedly from one part of the world to the other - from the crisp minerally wines of the Loire to the exuberant grassy herbaceous Sauvignons of the Marlborough region of New Zealand.
+As with other grape varieties sauvignon blanc varies markedly from one part of the world to the other - from the crisp minerally wines of the Loire to the exuberant grassy herbaceous sauvignons of New Zealand's Marlborough region.

 Real perry - as opposed to the often confected and artificially flavoured pear cider - has a different taste from cider.
-It’s more delicate, more fragrant, a better match for fish.
-You can treat drier styles like a dry white wine, sweeter ones almost like a dessert wine.
-And sparkling perries like champagne.
-But cheaper.
-Good news all round!
+It’s more delicate, more fragrant, a better match for delicate ingredients like fish.

 You may think tasting wine sounds arduous but a major wine and food tasting, I assure you, is a much greater assault on the system as I was reminded the other day when Victoria Moore of The Guardian and I ran 14 Pinot Gris through their paces with foods that ranged from smoked eel to chicken tikka masala.
 Neither of us was able to eat much for several days.